 Imanni: Yes, I am a contemporary artist, and art is one of the things I dedicate myself to most lately, as it is something I always wanted since I was a child and so far it is going well.
 I manage to constantly participate in exhibitions in Angola and England and the feedback has been positive, fortunately.

 Monika: With your talent, beauty, and intelligence, you would be a great actress.
-Have you ever thought about acting?
+Have you ever imagined pursuing acting more seriously?

 Imanni: Thank you, I am flattered.
 I always dreamt of working as an actress and is just a matter of time.
 I have done small jobs in London for TV shows and series but nothing famous.
 I keep taking part in castings for Angolan soap operas and advertising but as I am already known some producers still a bit skeptical but some professionals do fight to push me forward so just like the other's achievements I have to be persistent.
 I have just finished my work experience as a radio presenter, voiceover, and reporter, and the public has enjoyed it and has been a great experience.